CALCZERO.COM

 Measuring Small Quantities

-Standard kitchen scales aren't reliable below 5 grams.
-For tiny amounts, you're stuck with volumetric measures.
+Standard kitchen scales are not reliable below 5 grams.
+For tiny amounts, volumetric measures may be easier.
 A pinch of salt runs about 350-400 milligrams.
 A quarter teaspoon of instant yeast weighs roughly 0.8 grams.
 These approximations work for everyday cooking.
 Production bakeries use lab-grade balances.

-You might also run into troy weight when buying saffron or edible gold leaf.
+Troy weight may appear when buying saffron or edible gold leaf.
 Troy ounces weigh about 10% more than regular ounces—31.1 grams versus 28.3 grams.
-Worth asking which type the vendor means—the difference adds up on expensive ingredients.
+The difference adds up on expensive ingredients, so the unit type matters.

 Working with Recipes